NIC Staff

 The NIC was created by statute in 1965 to “study matters affecting the social and economic welfare and well-being of American Indians residing in Nevada” and serves as the liaison between Tribal communities, Tribal citizens, and the State.

-A direct descendent of a survivor of the Stewart Indian School, Montooth graduate of the University of Missouri School of Journalism.
+A direct descendent of a survivor of the Stewart Indian School, Montooth is a graduate of the University of Missouri School of Journalism.
 She has spent over a decade in service to Nevada Tribes.
 From 2012-2019, Montooth worked at the Reno-Sparks Indian Colony as that Tribe’s first public relations/ community information officer.
 During her six-year tenure, she organized community events and implemented communications plans and campaigns on behalf of tribes and thousands of Native Americans.
 Montooth also served as a crucial liaison for press inquiries as well as legislation involving key tribal issues, including health care and taxation.

 Upon returning to Northern Nevada in 2007, Montooth was the Indian Education liaison for her alma mater, Churchill County High in Fallon, Nev.
 Prior to returning home to the Great Basin, Montooth spent nearly 12 years working in community relations, primarily in higher education and college athletics.